huyentranq/TMDB-Pipeline-Recommendation/README.md

 ## Conclusion

-This is our second Data Pipeline project, through which we’ve had the opportunity to learn and implement new technologies within the Data Engineering field.
+This is my second Data Pipeline project, through which we’ve had the opportunity to learn and implement new technologies within the Data Engineering field.
 We hope that this source code serves as a valuable reference for developers and learners exploring data-driven solutions.

 **Happy Coding!**